Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

-However, empirical analysis reveals that this extrapolation mechanism has limited effectiveness in enhancing tensor approximation accuracy due to the inherent structural constraints of $\mathbf{Q}_0$.
-Specifically, $\mathbf{Q}_0$ has a unique structure where the first element in its first row and first column is 1, while all other elements in the first row and first column are 0.
-Consequently, the extrapolation operation (\ref{eq-18}) leaves the first row and first column of $\mathbf{Q}_0$, which significantly limits the effectiveness of extrapolation.
-To address this limitation, we develop a refined extrapolation approach that better accommodates the structure of $\mathbf{Q}_0$.
-The modified extrapolation step is as follows: where $\beta$ and $\alpha$ represent tunable hyperparameters.
-Unlike the traditional extrapolation (\ref{e_16}), the modified form (\ref{e_19}) slightly reduces acceleration but enhances numerical stability and better aligns with the structural constraints of $\mathbf{Q}_0$.
+However, empirical analysis shows that the effectiveness of this extrapolation mechanism in improving tensor approximation accuracy is restricted by the inherent structure of $\mathbf{Q}_0$.
+In particular, $\mathbf{Q}_0$ exhibits a special form in which the entry at the first row and first column equals 1, while all other entries in the first row and first column are 0.
+For instance, in the case of a $4 \times 4$ matrix, its form is as follows Therefore, the extrapolation operation (\ref{eq-18}) preserves the first row and first column of $\mathbf{Q}_0$, which significantly limits the effectiveness of extrapolation.
+To overcome this limitation, we propose a customized extrapolation approach tailored for $\mathbf{Q}_0$, which better accommodates its structure while keeping the additional computational cost of the original algorithm nearly negligible.
+The customized extrapolation for $\mathbf{Q}_0$ is as follows: where $\beta$ and $\alpha$ represent tunable hyperparameters.
+Unlike the traditional momentum extrapolation (\ref{eq-18}), the modified form (\ref{e_19}) slightly reduces acceleration but enhances numerical stability and better aligns with the structural constraints of $\mathbf{Q}_0$.

+\begin{remark} The proposed extrapolation is applied to a single variable and is specifically tailored to the underlying data structure of that variable. \end{remark}